eyue1777/personal-expense-tracker/README.md

 - **shared_preferences** for lightweight app settings such as theme and currency

 Data remains available even after the app is closed or restarted.

+# Ai prompts used

+- I am building a Flutter expense tracker for a graded lab.
+I need to set up the data persistence layer following a clean service-based architecture.
+Please generate a guide so i can follow to create the first layer of the app.
+- Generate the incomplete parts of the three service files for  data persistence
+- Build the authentication UI.
+- Review the project structure for clean code compliance.